 Telecommunication companies are evaluating this winter’s unusually high rodent activity.
 I do not have the final tally, but I’m aware of dozens of cable cuts that happened this winter.
 Gardonville had three large “chew cuts” this winter that will cost the co-op well over $20,000 to repair.
 In northeast South Dakota this winter, a telecommunication company was isolated from the world because of multiple, simultaneous gopher chews.
-Another company, to the west of Gardonville, experienced 34 gopher chew cable cuts this winter!
+Another company, to the west of Gardonville, experienced 34 gopher chew cable cuts during the winter of 2019!

 What services are affected by gopher chews?

 Everything from your cell phone to a credit card transaction at a grocery store requires a connection to a fiber-optic cable.
 Internet traffic, cable television and 911 service can be impacted as well.
 Each of these disruptions add an additional cost to the repair.

 Most of the townships in the area pay a bounty for gophers.
 Their goal in paying the bounty is to encourage controlling the gopher population.
 They typically pay more for pocket gophers than striped gophers and always require proof of the capture.
 Each township has their own procedure, and information about their program is readily available.

 Gardonville wants to support this effort by establishing a total budget of $2,500 to match amounts paid out by townships that are in the co-op service area.
 Applicants simply need to present a township gopher bounty payment check and fill out a simple form.
 The Gardonville board will approve the amounts during its monthly meeting and a check will be mailed out to applicants.
 Click here to download the application.